milton0825/cpython-internals/code-objects-function-objects-and-closures.md

 ## Code objects
-Code objects is created during the compilation stage and cached in memory.
+A code object is CPython's internal representation of a piece of runnable Python code, such as a function, a module, a class body, or a generator expression.
+Code objects are created during the compilation stage and cached in memory.
 ```c
 typedef struct {
     PyObject_HEAD